leonidak/Fast_Hankel-based_solver/README.md

 There are several examples of the use of the module, presented in the subfolders.

-Subfolder \simulations has five subfolders with reconstructions from simulated data.
+Subfolder \simulations has six subfolders with reconstructions from simulated data.
 See README files in these subfolders.

 Subfolder \mouse contains an image reconstruction from real data courtesy